asibulhasanshanto/go_auth_service/README.md

 # Go Auth Service

 This is a simple auth service written in Go.
 It uses JWT for authentication.
-It also uses a MySQL database to store the users.
+It also uses a Postgres database to store the users.

 ## How to run